cbonaco1/final_project/README.md

 ## React/Flux
 This application was built using the React.js front-end library, along with the Flux design pattern.
-Using these two technologies together allows for UI components to be rendered efficiently, due to Reacts use of the virtual DOM, and the uni-directional flow of data provided by the Flux pattern.
+Using these two technologies together allows for UI components to be rendered efficiently due to Reacts use of the virtual DOM, and the uni-directional flow of data provided by the Flux pattern.
+The diagram below was taken from the Flux documentation and explains the flow of data.

 ![alt text][flux-diagram]